abbbi/virtnbdbackup/README.md

 ERROR [..]
 Timed out during operation: cannot acquire state change lock (held by monitor=remoteDispatchDomainBackupBegin)
 ```

-there is still some backup operation active on the running domain.
-This may happen
+there is still some block job operation active on the running domain, for
+example an live migration or another backup job.
+It may also happen that
-if `virtnbdbackup` crashes abnormally or is forcibly killed during backup operation,
+`virtnbdbackup` crashes abnormally or is forcibly killed during backup
-or simply if another application is currently executing an active backup job.
+operation, unable to stop its own backup job.

-You can use option `-k` to forcibly kill any running active backup jobs for the
+You can use option `-k` to forcibly kill any running active block jobs for the
-domain:
+domain, but use with care.
+It is better to check which operation is active with
+the `virsh domjobinfo` command first.

 ```
 virtnbdbackup  -d vm2 -l copy -k  -o -